March 20, 2026

 3.Mappings

-Finally, let me explain functions and mappings.
+Finally, we will solve functions and mappings.

 Mapping